qlbit-com/PodmanHelloWorld/README.txt

-This is a demo for Java devironment with Podman containerization.
+This is a demo for Java dev environment with Podman containerization.
 To be used on Windows.
 Prerequisites:
 1. enable Windows fearures via "turn Windows features on or off":